 At Level 3, students can execute clearly described simple procedures, including those that require sequential decisions.

 Level 2 is a level of minimum proficiency to participate in modern society.
 Students can interpret and recognize conditions that require no more than using easy procedures with simple information.
-This is 4th grade math proficiency.

 At Level 1, students can carry out familiar routine procedures according to direct instructions to arrive at obvious answers.